 - How many SKUs are there?

-- How many components will be packaged together?
+- How many components are we packaging together?

 - How do components correlate with one another?